digital-asset/daml/docs/source/json-api/production-setup/logging.rst

 Logging
 #######

-The *HTTP JSON API* server uses the industry-standard Logback for logging.
+The *HTTP JSON API* server uses the industry-standard logback for logging.
 You can read more about it in the `Logback documentation <http://logback.qos.ch/>`__.

 The logging infrastructure leverages structured logging as implemented by the